YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 One change at a time gives clearer information.
 If the scalp is dry, first check whether washing is too frequent, water is too hot, shampoo is too strong, or the product is not rinsed well.
 The articles on dry scalp after a hair transplant and white flakes after a hair transplant explain how loose scale, product residue, crust, and wet discharge should be separated.

-The patient fear is understandable.
+That fear is understandable.
 A flake with a hair can look dramatic.
 But adding several treatments at once can create redness and itching that did not need to happen.
-A simple routine gives you cleaner information.
+A plain routine gives you cleaner information.

 Visual showing mild shampoo choices and stronger products to delay until the scalp is calm